Target Connections

 - [c]camelcase: Remove separators and keep words separated by case.

-Unified foreign keys is an alternative way for the ER normalization.
+Unified foreign keys are an alternative way for the ER normalization.
 It merges all foreign keys into two other columns: one to store the table name and another table to store the foreign key value.

 Reset the primary keys is an option for generating primary keys restarting from 1.
-It can conflict with other generated batches but it could be useful for the first run or overwrite save mode.
+It can conflict with other generated batches, but it could be useful for the first run or overwrite save mode.

-The partition column name can be auto generated considering the –partition-by parameter or can be set by –partition-by-name parameter.
+The partition column name can be auto-generated considering the –partition-by parameter or can be set by –partition-by-name parameter.

-For file based Target Connections we need to define the Target Format and the location for the output directory.
+For file-based Target Connections we need to define the Target Format and the location for the output directory.

-$ xml2er|json2er -f <File Format> -o <Output Directory> …
+$ xml2er|json2er|merge2er -f <File Format> -o <Output Directory> …

 Useful parameters